Description

 Risk and Exploitability

-There is no CVSS score listed and the EPSS score is unavailable, while the vulnerability is not yet present in CISA’s KEV catalog.
-The flaw only manifests in environments that use nested virtualization and invoke the specific slow flush hypercall sequence.
-Operators running nested guests may therefore face a higher risk of hypervisor instability, whereas systems with nested virtualization disabled are effectively insulated from this issue.
+The CVSS score of 5.5 indicates a moderate risk and the EPSS score of < 1 % reflects a very low exploitation probability.
+The vulnerability is not listed in CISA's KEV catalog.
+The bug only manifests in environments that use nested virtualization and exploit the specific slow flush hypercall sequence.
+The likely attack vector is a local or privileged nested guest that can trigger the hypercall; indirect remote exploitation is not presumed.
+Operators running nested guests should consider the potential of hypervisor instability, whereas hosts that disable nested virtualization or EPT/NPT are effectively insulated from this issue.

 Remediation